 \section{Introduction}

-M-dwarf stars, comprising approximately 70\% of all stars in the solar neighborhood \citep{Henry2006}, are the most favorable hosts for detecting small transiting planets.
-Their small radii ($0.1$--$0.6~R_\odot$) produce deeper transit signals for a given planet size, and their proximity to the Sun enables detailed follow-up with current and upcoming facilities \citep{Kempton2018}.
+M-dwarf stars, comprising approximately 70\% of all stars in the solar neighborhood \citep{Henry2006}, are the most favorable hosts for small transiting planets and they are useful in detecting these objects.
+Their small radii ($0.1$--$0.6~R_\odot$) produce deeper transit signals for a given planet size, while their proximity to the Sun enables detailed follow-up studies with current and upcoming facilities \citep{Kempton2018}.
 The Kepler mission established that small planets ($R_p < 1.5~R_\oplus$) are abundant around M-dwarfs, with an occurrence rate of $\sim$2.5 planets per star for $P < 200$~d \citep{Dressing2015}.
-Yet the census of sub-Earths ($R_p < 1.0~R_\oplus$) from TESS remains sparse: most TESS surveys of M-dwarfs are restricted to short periods ($P < 7$~d; \citealt{Ment2023}) or bright targets ($T_{\rm mag} < 10.5$; \citealt{Guerrero2021}).
+However, the census of sub-Earths ($R_p < 1.0~R_\oplus$) from TESS remains sparse, as most TESS surveys of M-dwarfs are restricted to short periods ($P < 7$~d; \citealt{Ment2023}) or bright targets ($T_{\rm mag} < 10.5$; \citealt{Guerrero2021}).

-The Transiting Exoplanet Survey Satellite \citep[TESS;][]{Ricker2015} has systematically observed the entire sky, with the ecliptic poles receiving continuous coverage spanning multiple years.
-This accumulated baseline fundamentally transforms the detection space for transiting planets: while single 27-day sectors limit searches to periods $P \lesssim 13$ days, baselines exceeding 1\,000 days enable detection of planets with periods up to $P \sim 70$--$100$ days ($P_{\rm max} = 0.7B$), probing a parameter space inaccessible to single-sector surveys.
+The Transiting Exoplanet Survey Satellite \citep[TESS;][]{Ricker2015} has systematically observed the entire sky, with the ecliptic poles receiving continuous coverage over many years.
+This accumulated baseline fundamentally transforms the detection space for transiting planets: while single 27-day sectors limit searches to periods $P \lesssim 13$ days, baselines exceeding 1\,000 days enable detection of planets with periods up to $P \sim 70$--$100$ days ($P_{\rm max}=0.7\,B$, where $B$ is the total observational baseline in days), probing a parameter space inaccessible to single-sector surveys.

-With TESS Cycle~6+ observations (Sectors 80+, 2024--2025), a new population of M3--M6 dwarfs has crossed the multi-sector detection threshold: stars that had $\leq$2 archival sectors and only recently acquired sufficient coverage for transit searches at extended periods.
+With TESS Cycle~6+ observations (Sectors 80+, 2024--2025), a new population of M3--M6 dwarfs has crossed the multisector detection threshold: stars that had $\leq$2 archival sectors and only recently acquired sufficient coverage for transit searches at extended periods.
 Previous large-scale surveys focused on bright stars amenable to radial velocity follow-up \citep{Guerrero2021} or employed reliability-optimized thresholds that prioritize high-confidence candidates at the expense of completeness in the small-planet regime \citep{Thompson2018}.
-This newly available coverage is exploited to conduct a deliberate test of TLS detection limits on active mid-to-late M-dwarfs---probing the stellar noise frontier identified in this survey's title.
+This newly available coverage can be exploited to conduct a deliberate test of TLS detection limits on active mid-to-late M-dwarfs, while probing the stellar noise frontier cited in the survey's name.